-In collaboration with our partners, we take a leading role through activities and coordination efforts to address threats to sports integrity.
-These are framed around a variety of interventions and effective application of those options.
+In collaboration with our partners, we take a leading role through activities and coordination efforts to address threats to sports integrity framed around a variety of intervention options and effective application of those options.
 These activities influence:

-- deterrence for example, through targeted education we discourage individuals from acting or proceeding with activities that may threaten sports integrity. - disruption for example, through sports integrity complaints we can cause disorder to the normal continuance of activities that may threaten sports integrity. - detection for example, through positive doping tests we discover activities that may threaten sports integrity.
+- deterrence to discourage from acting or proceeding, for example, through targeted education - disruption to cause disorder to the normal continuance of something, for example, through investigation of sports integrity complaints - detection to discover the existence of something, for example, through positive doping tests.